bandham-manikanta/bandham-manikanta/README.md

 - 👋 Hi, I’m @bandham-manikanta
-- 👀 I’m a Data Scientist at Ford.
+- 👀 Data Scientist at Ford.
 - 📫 How to reach me at https://www.linkedin.com/in/bandhammanikanta/

 <br />